Skip to content

 • Recurrent: Recurrent colorectal cancer means it has come back after disappearing for at least one year.
 In more advanced colorectal cancers, it may return in just a few months.
 This may mean that the first round of chemotherapy has not been able to remove all of the cancer cells.

-3. Risk Factors Of Colorectal Cancer
+Risk Factors Of Colon Cancer

 Risk factors refer to anything that increases your chance of getting a disease, like cancer.
 Some risk factors are hereditary, while others, such as smoking, can be changed.

-Risk factors of colorectal cancer may include:
+Risk factors of colon cancer may include:

 • Age – People 50 and above tend to be at a higher risk of developing cancer.
 The majority of colorectal cancer cases are diagnosed in individuals of that age.